 tsm configuration set command.
 The information you need to collect corresponds to options you'll need when you run

 Most of the following tsm options are also used to configure Tableau Server deployments that operate behind a load balancer.
 For more information, see Add a Load Balancer.

 You can either enter an IP address or a CNAME for this option.

-The public IP address or addresses of the proxy server.
+The public IP address or addresses of the proxy and load balancer servers.
 The IP address must be in IPv4 format, such as

 If you are unable to provide a static IP, or if you are using cloud proxies or external load balancers, you can specify the CNAME (Canonical Name) DNS value that clients will use to connect to Tableau Server.
 This CNAME value must be configured on your reverse proxy solution to communicate with Tableau Server.